How Do I Represent Myself in a Nevada Criminal Case?

 Our website contains information on many federal crimes commonly charged in Nevada.

-You can also look up the federal code sections themselves at website of the Legal Research Institute, a not-for-profit group run by Cornell University.
+You can also look up the federal code sections themselves at the website of the Legal Research Institute, a not-for-profit group run by Cornell University.

 Provide the Court With Accurate, Legible Information